 Skip to main content

-The Governing Body of Lucy Cavendish College supports and endorses the University’s statement on Freedom of Speech which can be found here:
+The Governing Body of Lucy Cavendish College supports and endorses the University’s position on Freedom of Speech, which can be found below.

 The University’s statement of Freedom of Speech has been explicitly adopted in the College’s PREVENT policy and is cross-references in and appended to the College’s Disciplinary Procedures.